Wrist pain is any discomfort in the wrist. It’s often caused by carpal tunnel syndrome. Other common causes include wrist injury, arthritis, and gout.

 - ask you to hold objects to test your grip

-- take X-rays of your wrist to evaluate the bones and joints
+- order X-rays of your wrist to evaluate the bones and joints

-- conduct an electromyography to assess the health of your nerves
+- order an electromyography to assess the health of your nerves

-- perform a nerve conduction velocity test to check for nerve damage
+- request a nerve conduction velocity test to check for nerve damage

 - order urine and blood tests to detect any underlying medical conditions

-- remove a small sample of fluid from your joints to check for crystals or calcium
+- request a small sample of fluid be taken from your joints to check for crystals or calcium

 Treatment options for wrist pain can vary depending on the cause.